doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 Tiles made for v2 can be reused for version 3.
 Version 3 has a completely new and more flexible workflow for creating maps based on different generators and modifiers.
 This allows you to create and modify maps based on "rules".

+### UPR & HDRP
+To make ours and your lives easier, all Tile preset materials are using the built-in RP.
+If you're using URP or HDRP you can simply upgrade those materials in your project by selecting:
+** URP **
+`Edit / Render Pipeline / Universal Render Pipeline / Upgrade Project Materials to UniversalRP Materials` ** HDRP **
+`Edit / Render Pipeline / HD Render Pipeline / Upgrade Project Materials to HDRP Materials`

 ## Quick start

 > Let's create our first map quickly.
 We'll skip the details for later.